 9. You will then see the new entry in the pane.

-10. Once you have added your entry then from the Actions pane on the right, select the Back to Rules.
+10. Once you have added your entry then, from the Actions pane on the right, select Back to Rules.

 Now that you have created the mapping, you must create the rule to reference the mapping.